Avionics Radio Technician

 - High school diploma or equivalent; further education or advance instruction relative to technical field is preferred.

-- Requires 3+ years’ experience performing bench level repairs on a variety of electronic components.
+- Requires 3+ years’ experience performing line and bench maintenance on a variety of aircraft avionics communication/navigation radio repair systems and components.

-- Military or commercial aviation avionics training preferred
+- CH-47 or CH-46 specific experience preferred; Military or commercial aviation avionics training preferred.

 - Ability to work independently and in a team-oriented environment